plsletmeee/Lunox/README.md

 OWNER_ID = #Your discord id
-GUILD_LOGS = #Your guidl channel id for logs LEAVE_TIMEOUT = 60000 #Time in ms to leave the voice channel after the last user leaves
+GUILD_LOGS = #Your guidl channel id for logs LEAVE_TIMEOUT = 60000 #Time in ms to leave the voice channel after the last user leaves DISABLE_YOUTUBE = false #Enable or disable youtube feature "true/false".
+Disabling this will make "autoplay" command useless!!!

 #PORU DETAILS
 PLAY_SOURCE = ytmsearch #Default source to search for songs DEFAULT_SOURCE = ytmsearch #Default source to play the searched songs SPOTIFY_ID = #Your spotify client id
 SPOTIFY_SECRET = #Your spotify client secret

-NODE_NAME1 = Lunox 1 #Name of the first lavalink, could be anything NODE_HOST1 = localhost #Host of the first lavalink NODE_PORT1 = 2333 #Port of the first lavalink NODE_PASSWORD1 = youshallnotpass #Password of the first lavalink NODE_SECURE1 = false #If the first lavalink is secure or not NODE_REGIONS1 = "singapore, japan" #Available regions to set ↴
-#singapore, sydney, japan, hongkong, india, us-central, us-east, us-south, us-west, brazil, russia, rotterdam, southafrica
+#LAVALINK NODE DETAILS
-NODE_NAME2 = Lunox 2 #Name of the second lavalink, could be anything NODE_HOST2 = localhost #Host of the second lavalink NODE_PORT2 = 2333 #Port of the second lavalink NODE_PASSWORD2 = youshallnotpass #Password of the second lavalink NODE_SECURE2 = false #If the second lavalink is secure or not NODE_REGIONS2 = "us-central, us-east" #Available regions to set ↴
+NODE_NAME = Lunox #Name of the your lavalink, could be anything NODE_HOST = localhost #Host of the your lavalink NODE_PORT = 2333 #Port of the your lavalink NODE_PASSWORD = youshallnotpass #Password of the your lavalink NODE_SECURE = false #If the your lavalink is secure or not
-#singapore, sydney, japan, hongkong, india, us-central, us-east, us-south, us-west, brazil, russia, rotterdam, southafrica

 #LINK DETAILS
 MONGO_URI = #Your mongodb uri (mongodb+srv://<username>:<password>@<db_cluster_url>/<db_name>)